-Paul Cameron has specialised in Criminal Law defence for some 36 years.
+Paul Cameron has specialised in Criminal Law defence for over 40 years.

 Paul is also a Consultant with Bark&co Solicitors, conducting cases with their support.
 He has a particular affinity with the Chambers of William Clegg QC at 2 Bedford Row, London WC1R 4BU, one of London’s most prominent and internationally recognised barristers chambers.